 When it comes to fun over the summer holidays children and families have an array of activities to enjoy.
 We all have different interests in life, so children will have varying ideas of activities they enjoy.
-Their activities cannot be compared or interpreted as unusual, we want them to be comfortable with themselves.

 Here are some activities your family could enjoy: